napframework/nap-docs/app/manual/01_gettingstarted.md

 *Note that when working from source the `rotatingcube` binary is compiled to the `bin/Release-*` directory in the nap root, not the application root*

 Launch the `rotatingcube` executable.
-You should see the following window:
+You should see the following window, which is the application default:

 ![](@ref content/gs_new_app.png)

 Napkin {#napkin_editor}
 ================

-We're going to use [Napkin](@ref napkin) to edit application content.
+We're going to use [Napkin](@ref napkin) to edit the application content.

 ## Launch Napkin {#launch_napkin}